Improved Extended Regular Expression Matching: Introduction

+Throughout the paper, let $m$ and $n$ be the length (number of symbols) of the regular expression $R$ and the string $Q$, respectively.
+All bounds presented below and in the paper hold for a standard unit-cost RAM with $w$-bit machine words supporting standard arithmetic and logical operations on machine words.
+This means that the algorithms can be implemented directly in standard imperative programming languages such as C or C++.
+An index into $R$ and $Q$ can be stored in a single machine word and thus $w \geq \log (n + m)$.

+Our algorithm uses Thompson's classic non-deterministic finite automaton (TNFA)~\cite{Thompson1968} for (non-extended) regular expression matching (see Section~\ref{sec:preliminaries} for the full definition).
+Given a TNFA $A$ of size $m$, a string $Q$ of length $n$, and two states $s, t$ in $A$, a \emph{TNFA simulation algorithm} outputs every prefix $i$ of $Q$ such that $Q[1,i]$ matches a path from $s$ to $t$.
+Our main result is the following.

-We revisit the extended regular expression matching problem and present a new algorithm.
-Our main result is the following. \begin{theorem} Given an extended regular expression $R$ of length $m$ containing $k$ extended operators and a string $Q$ of length $n$, we can solve the extended regular expression matching problem for $R$ and $Q$ in space $O(\frac{n^2 \log k}{w} + n + m) = O(n^2 +m)$ and time
+\begin{theorem} Let $R$ be an extended regular expression of length $m$ containing $k$ extended operators, let $CS$ be the cluster decomposition of the parse tree of $R$, and let $Q$ be a string of length $n$.
+Then, we can solve the extended regular expression matching problem for $R$ and $Q$ in space $O(\frac{n^2 \log k}{w} + \max_{C \in CS} S(n,m_C) + m)$ and time

-\end{theorem} Theorem~\ref{thm:main} improves the time and space bounds of all the previous results for almost all combinations of parameters.
-For the time bound, we either replace the dependency on $m$ with $k$ compared to the dynamic programming solution~\cite{HU1979} (implemented with fast matrix multiplication) or improve the dominant $n^3k/w$ term by a factor $n^{3-\omega}/w \approx n^{0.6284}/w$ compared to Yamamoto and Miyazaki~\cite{YM2003}.
-For the space bound, we obtain the first $O(n^2)$ space solution, improving the previous results by a factor $m$ or $k/w$.
-A key component in the dynamic programming algorithm and our algorithm is storing $(n+1)\times (n+1)$ boolean matrices for fast matrix multiplication.
-Note that this requires $\Omega(n^2)$ \emph{bits} space, and we match this bound within a logarithmic factor.
+Here $T(n,m)$ and $S(n,m)$ denote the time and space, respectively, of a TNFA simulation algorithm. \end{theorem} If we plug in Thompson's textbook algorithm~\cite{Thompson1968} for the TNFA simulation, we obtain the following result. \begin{corollary} Given an extended regular expression $R$ of length $m$ containing $k$ extended operators and a string $Q$ of length $n$, we can solve the extended regular expression matching problem for $R$ and $Q$ in $O(n^2+m)$ space and $O\left(n^\omega k + n^2m\right)$ time. \end{corollary} Corollary~\ref{cor:thompson} improves the time and space bounds of all the previous results for almost all combinations of parameters.
+For the time bound, we either replace the dependency on $m$ with $k$ compared to the dynamic programming solution~\cite{HU1979} (implemented with fast matrix multiplication) or improve the dominant $n^3k/w$ term by a factor $n^{3-\omega} \approx n^{0.6284}$ compared to Yamamoto and Miyazaki~\cite{YM2003}.
+By the very recent conditional lower bound by Nogami and Terauchi~\cite{NT2026}, the exponent on our dominant $n^\omega$ factor is optimal assuming the $k$-clique hypothesis.
+For the space bound, we obtain the first $O(n^2 + m)$ space solution, improving the previous results by a factor $m$ or $k/w$.
+A key component of both the dynamic programming and our algorithms is storing $(n+1)\times (n+1)$ boolean matrices for fast matrix multiplication.
+Note that this requires $\Omega(n^2)$ \emph{bits} of space, and we match this bound within a logarithmic factor.